Chulip: Development

 Kimura eventually spoke with Marvelous Entertainment's Yosuhiro Wada about creating a game mixing a "flare of Moon and Japan a little while ago (say about 40 years ago)".
 Kimura wanted Chulip to be localized to show the world certain aspects of Japanese culture and "all the kind of interesting stuff that you can see every day".
 He also wanted to display a real, modern truancy problem for Japanese students with the game's cast of underground dwellers.
 Norikazu Yasunaga designed many of the game's mechanics.
 According to Kimura, "for efficient procedure, [Yasunaga] set it up so that the personality and the characteristics for each NPC had to be one-by-one".
 The character designs were done by Ryuji Nouguchi, who used items from Kimura's personal scrapbook and "made them funny".
 The musical score to Chulip was composed by Hirofumi Taniguchi, another former member of Love-de-Lic.
 The soundtrack was released by King Records in Japan on a single disc on November 22, 2002.
 Songs 35 through 44 represent the "Tsurukame Movie Soundtrack", consisting of music for each of the game's short films, while songs 45 and 46 are bonus tracks.

-Publisher Natsume licensed the game for a projected North American release in early 2004.
+Publisher Natsume Inc. licensed the game for a projected North American release in early 2004.
 The game was then shown at the Electronic Entertainment Expo that year.
-Natsume realized early on that it would be an extremely obscure title and thus planned on releasing it at a low retail price.
-The game was delayed, and Natsume assured that it would be released sometime in 2005.
+Natsume Inc. realized early on that it would be an extremely obscure title and thus planned on releasing it at a low retail price.
+The game was delayed, and Natsume Inc. assured that it would be released sometime in 2005.
 After more delays, Chulip was ultimately released in North America on February 13, 2007, the day before Valentine's Day, exclusively to GameStop stores.
 The North American version was supposed to feature updated graphics and an "accurately meticulous" translation of Japanese text.
-Natsume claimed that Punchline's busy schedule resulted in such a long delay for the localization and that it also prevented them from making any graphical changes.
+Natsume Inc. claimed that Punchline's busy schedule resulted in such a long delay for the localization and that it also prevented them from making any graphical changes.